vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 It's made of coated steel, it has 12 year guarantee against rust, a shoebox can indeed fit in it.
 You can drop multiple package in it, but you can't grab one out of it.
 The design is a tight black box which doesn't atrack too much attention.

 Because the price was a bit too high, and I didn't need it direct, I decided to put it on my wishlist and created a rule in my Node-RED daily-check-for-good-offers list, next to the laundry detergents and wait if it will be cheaper on a later moment.\
 I forgot about it until on Black Friday I received a notification it was now on sale for &euro; 189,-, so now it match all my criteria and I ordered it!
-Also in the meanwhile I didn't found any other one with better specs.
+Also in the meanwhile I didn't find any other box one with better specs.

 ---